stir-challenge/stir-challenge.github.io/_pages/about.md

 ---

 ## Description
-The STIR Challenge is designed to quantifying methods in deformable tracking, mapping and reconstruction.
+The STIR Challenge is designed to quantify methods in deformable tracking, mapping and reconstruction.
 STIR is a part of EndoVis challenge at MICCAI 2024 (October 6-10, 2024).
 STIR will be quantified using a non-public test split of the publicly available STIR Dataset.
 The dataset is a stereo dataset with ground truth labels created using Infrared Tattoos<sup>1</sup>

 ## Objective
 Track points accurately and efficiently in videos

+## Motivation

+Robust tracking and mapping in deformable scenarios is essential to enable downstream tasks in medical computer vision, such as motion compensation, and subtask automation<sup>2</sup>.
+A robust means to evaluate these methods for clinical efficacy requires a large labelled dataset, and a standardized evaluation.
+The STIR challenge provides that.

-Example with MFTs<sup>2</sup>
+Example with MFTs<sup>3</sup>
 ------

+Here are some examples of a baseline method (MFTs) on the STIR dataset.

 <video width="640" height="480" controls>
   <source src="/mft_videos/00MFT.mp4" type="video/mp4">